Blake Griffin, Kendall Jenner Getting Serious, A$AP Rocky Jealous?

 Blake Griffin and Kendall Jenner are rumored to be getting serious in their new relationship, apparently leaving the reality TV star’s rapper ex A$AP Rocky “feeling some type of way about it.”

-In Touch Weekly reports Griffin and Jenner have been recently spotted together on several occasions, including on a double date with Hailey Baldwin and her NBA beau Chandler Parsons in L.A.
+In Touch Weekly reports Griffin and Jenner have been recently spotted together on several occasions, including on a double date with Hailey Baldwin and her NBA beau, Chandler Parsons, in L.A.

 Sources added Griffin appears to be falling fast for the leggy model and seems committed to the idea of making their relationship an exclusive one.